hotosm/fmtm/docs/index.md

    - Data quality monitoring
 3. **Post-field data collection activities**
    - Daily review of data
-   - Giving and recieving team feedback
+   - Giving and receiving team feedback
    - Updating tools and methodoligies

 If you want more information, click on [this][2] virtual whiteboard! to see all